 The files are automatically deleted after 14 days.
 If you upgrade to a Premium account, they’ll be kept for a year.

 This is a great feature for collaborating.
-Or for obtaining feedback from clients on changes they might want made.
+Or for obtaining feedback from clients on changes they might want.
 Hightail allows you to send your photos with ease.
 Drag and drop your images or select them from your computer.

-You have control over content, with the ability to track and protect your files and set time limits.
+You have control over the content.
+You also have the ability to track and protect your files and set time limits.
 You can also share PDFs, presentations and other forms of media.

-A great variety of file formats are supported, including MOV, PNG, PPT and MP3.
+Hightail supports a great variety of file formats.
+Including MOV, PNG, PPT and MP3.

 There are also “Team” and “Business” options.
 These have greater storage capacity and more features.

+There are so many applications out there for photographers these days.
 The application you choose will depend on your needs, the needs of your clients, and even your budget.
+Many also come with low prices, but 20 dollars here and 15 dollars there can add up.

 Take some time to study and compare what these options offer before making your choice.
 You want to get the most bang for your buck and not pay for features that you don’t need.

-Check out our review on ShootProof gallery sharing and business management tool for photographers.
+Check out our review on the ShootProof gallery sharing and business management tool for photographers.